Androguide/Angustrap/README.md

    &nbsp;

   * `theme`: the variable part of the Bootstrap 3.x buttons theme classes (i.e without the 'btn-' prefix).
-    The stock ones are as follows _(but you can create your own in your stylesheet if you want using the `btn-` prefix)_:
+    The stock ones are as follows _(but you can create your own in your stylesheet using the `btn-` prefix)_:
     * `primary`
     * `success`
     * `info`